 Creating, communicating & capturing value

-To understand this further, we first need to understand what areas does pricing and packaging impact?
-And so let's run through this at a very high level.
+To understand this further, we first need to look at each of the areas that pricing and packaging impact.
+Let's run through this at a very high level.

 - Revenue - this is your sales and your customer success groups.
 They're bringing in all that revenue.

-- Finance - thinking about margins that mid dollar retention, all the different ratios to make sure you're profitable.
+- Finance - thinking about margins mid-dollar retention, and all the different ratios to make sure you're profitable.

 - Sales ops - they're probably doing deal desk, what are the different discounts that you're doing, promotions that you're running.